-Caileigh, a first-year student from Gainesville, Virginia, was so convinced she'd made the right college choice that she applied to Hollins early decision and found out she was accepted in December of her senior year of high school.
+Caileigh, from Gainesville, Virginia, was so convinced she'd made the right college choice that she applied to Hollins early decision and found out she was accepted in December of her senior year of high school.
 "I knew where I was going to school before my friends even applied," she says.
 "I was a happy camper."

 As a high school student, Caileigh was pretty sure she wanted to apply to Hollins, but attending a Hollinsummer session made her certain.
 She took classes in creative writing and film and did some riding, too.
 After that experience, “I was completely, 100 percent decided I wanted to be here,” she says.